Making the Grade: Find the Right High School for Your Teen

 Remember that teens are still discovering who they are and who they want to be.
 Learning happens inside and outside the classroom; they need the space to mature and explore at their own rate in a diverse community of individuals.
 Portsmouth Abbey, representing 20 states and 15 countries, has many study abroad options including national and international fellowships and internships, a humanities program in Rome, a visual arts trip to Prague, summer sessions in Spain and an arts and culture expedition through Ireland and England.
 Portsmouth Abbey also stresses the importance of community service with service projects in Appalachia and Chile, in addition to local efforts.

 Sit and talk with your teen about what works best for him or her.
 Schedule a visit to an independent school and allow your teen to experience the campus first-hand.
 The right high school is out there, ready to guide them on their path to self-discovery.

 For more information about the Portsmouth Abbey School admissions process or to schedule a tour, click here.

-This post is a sponsored collaboration between Portsmouth Abbey and Boston magazine's advertising department.
+This is a paid partnership between Portsmouth Abbey and Boston Magazine's City/Studio